Naval Mobile Construction Battalion 133: WWII – Iwo Jima: 133 Naval Construction Battalion

 A Co was the major component of the shore party posted to 1st Battalion 23rd Marines or 1/23 which was the left "Assault" battalion for yellow beach.
 D-day they landed a 0935 on yellow beach 1 from APA 158 – USS Newberry and LSM 206.
 A Co 4th Pioneers was split in two to share their combat experience/knowledge and was attached to A Co 133.
 One of A Co's security sections (30 men) landed in 4 LCVPs with one 7-man gun crew and 37mm Gun M3 in each craft.
 One LCVP took a direct hit killing the entire gun crew.
 133's gun crews were immediately tasked with supporting the assault.
 A Co's other security section landed on the heels of the first wave and were the first Seabees to set foot on Iwo Jima.
-The Battalion cruisebook states the security section was sent to the front line until their skills were needed on the beach.
+The battalion cruise book states the security section was sent to the front line until their skills were needed on the beach.
 The USN beach party from the USS Newberry served A Co.
 Also with A Co was a 32-man beach team from the 8th Marine Depot Company as well as A Co.
 24th Marines replacement draft (1/24).